H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Reform Timeline

-- February 2, 2024: USCIS releases the final rule
+- February 2, 2024: USCIS publishes the final rule

-- April 1, 2024: Final rule officially takes effect
+- April 1, 2024: Final rule takes effect

-- FY2025 lottery (March 2024 registration): First application of new rules
+- FY2025 Lottery (March 2024 registration): First lottery under the new rules

-Impact on Selection Rates #
+Predicted Impact on Selection Rates #

 | Scenario | Estimated Effective Registrations | Estimated Selection Rate |